benpolinsky/artvsart-remix/notes.md

 - the 'stacks' are too much.
 - wondering now about component styles.
 If styles are attached to routes, when extracting components, they won't carry their styles.
 I could see this be an advantage or disadvantage, but right now don't like it.
 - filesystem based routes are quickly getting out of control.
 The inability to throw them into folders is absurd.
+- deployment instructions should be in the docs.
+Having to use a template's Readme to see the documentation (or follow Kent's tutorial) is again inexcusable.
+Also need to dig through comments/gh issues to figure everything out.
+I understand it's a complex and customizable process, but that's only the more reason for some good documentation.

 ## design ideas